TheMerski/timetastic-cli/README.md

 # timetastic cli

+> [!NOTE]
+> Archived due to issues getting the cookie lib to work consistently without giving issues on MacOS.

 > [!WARNING]
 > This tool uses cookies from your local chrome browser to hijack your timetastic session, please make sure to validate how your cookies are being used yourself before running it!

 > [!NOTE]
 > this tool uses unsupported reverse engineered api's.<br>
 > So be warned!
 It might break at any point in time.

+## CLI Features

+- Planning weekly or bi-weekly recurring events using `timetastic recurring`

 ## Using the CLI